Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to score more than 59.5 points just two times this season.
+- Oregon State and its opponents have scored at least 59 points only twice this year.

-- Washington State's games have gone over 59.5 points in only one opportunity this season.
+- Washington State's games have gone over 59 points in two opportunities this season.

-- Saturday's over/under is 0.5 points higher than the combined 59 PPG average of the two teams.
+- This season, the two teams have combined to average 59 points per game, which is the same threshold as Saturday's over/under.

-- This contest's over/under is 12.9 points greater than the 46.6 these two squads combine to surrender per game this season.
+- These two squads combine to allow 46.6 points per game, 12.4 fewer than this contest's over/under.

-- Beavers games this season feature an average total of 62.8 points, a number 3.3 points higher than Saturday's over/under.
+- The average total in Beavers games this season is 62.8, 3.8 points more than Saturday's over/under of 59.

 Oregon State Stats and Trends

-- The Beavers have always covered the spread this season when favored by 3.5 points or more.
+- This season, the Beavers have won ATS in each of their two games as a favorite of 3.5 points or more.

-- Oregon State's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Oregon State's games this year have hit the over two times in five opportunities (40%).

-- This year, the Beavers rack up 11 more points per game (36) than the Cougars allow (25).
+- This year, the Beavers put up 11 more points per game (36) than the Cougars surrender (25).

-- Oregon State is 4-0 against the spread and 4-0 overall in games when it records more than 25 points.
+- Oregon State is 4-0 against the spread and 4-0 overall this season when the team scores more than 25 points.

-- The Beavers rack up 436.8 yards per game, 50.8 more yards than the 386 the Cougars give up per outing.
+- The Beavers collect 436.8 yards per game, 50.8 more yards than the 386 the Cougars give up per matchup.

-- Oregon State is 3-0 against the spread and 3-0 overall when the team picks up over 386 yards.
+- In games that Oregon State totals more than 386 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Beavers have seven giveaways this season, while the Cougars have 11 takeaways .